ManjinderSinghSandhu/prodigy-ecfr-textcat/README.md

 python -m pip install prodigy==1.15.2 --extra-index-url https://$PRODIGY_KEY@download.prodi.gy
 ```

-You need to pin `prodigy` or else the `requirements.txt` (which is strict) will not find a matching distribution.

 This assumes you previously set up your `PRODIGY_KEY` as an environmental variable like:

 ```bash